April 2

 There's no right or wrong answer.
 It's all about what works best for you.

 The new chamber vacs haven't been around long enough for us to guarantee they'll be as good as an older, heavier model.
-But we think they're well worth the risk for most home users.
+But we think they're worth the risk for most home users.

 We do recommend buying the extended warranty through Amazon (or wherever you buy), because most of these sealers are only warrantied for one year.
 An extended warranty provides peace of mind and ensure that if you do have an issue with the unit, you'll be protected.
-(Of course, this is true for all expensive appliances--always, always get that extended warranty!)

 Type of Pump